 The headend facilities are connected to the secondary ring while supporting appliances are typically held in a data centre.
 As indicated in the figure above, one or multiple fiber rings flow out of a headend.
 These fiber rings differ from the secondary rings and backbone concerning the technology that runs through the cables.
-The HFC fiber rings are installed by the T&I Build department within a geographic area, ensuring that all segments in this region are covered with signals.
+The HFC fiber rings are installed by the TIO network Build & Field services department within a geographic area, ensuring that all segments in this region are covered with signals.

 Optical nodes, located on these fiber loops, guarantee that signals can be translated from fiber into coax or from optical into electrical, in both down- and upstream directions.
 Telenet's network consists out of roughly 7000 of these optical nodes.
-Telenet Engineering has designed the HFC fiber rings in a circular way to create redundancy to cover situations where a breach within the rings would occur.
+Telenet Fixed access Engineering has designed the HFC fiber rings in a circular way to create redundancy to cover situations where a breach within the rings would occur.
 Sometimes, they are connected to an offshoot, which is called an antenna.
-Chapter 3 provides an overview of the Telenet organisation in scope.